ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/index.rst

 Member Fields
 ^^^^^^^^^^^^^

-This will allow you to :doc:`manage your custom mememb fields <fields/index>`.
+This will allow you to :doc:`manage your custom member fields <fields/index>`.

 Username Links
 ~~~~~~~~~~~~~~